• Skip to primary navigation

 • Taste and season with additional salt, if necessary.

-• Refrigerate for an hour minimum before diving in to allow the flavors to meld.
+• Refrigerate for 2-3 hours before diving in to allow the flavors to meld.

 Notes